Articulating the value of humanities education

 ▸ The Challenge

-The impact of humanities programs isn’t easily quantifiable.
+The impact of humanities programs isn’t easily quantifiable, alas.
 We can track course enrollments and event attendance, but these numbers account only for engagement, telling us nothing about what constituents actually take away.
-Qualitative research is thus a necessity.
+Qualitative research is a necessity.

 ▸ The Solution